CliffS/mustache-file/README.md

 ## Usage

-    Mustache = require('mustache-file)
+    Mustache = require('mustache-file');

 This returns a Mustache class that can be instantiated with `new`.

-    must = new Mustache(options)
+    must = new Mustache(options);

 Create a new Mustache object.
-Options, currently are:
+Options is an object containing:

     extension:

-The extension to add to the template names passed to `render`.
+The extension to add to the template names passed to `render()`.
 If extension is null, nothing will be added to the filename.
 There is no need for the leading `.` on the extension.
-The default is `mustache`.
+The default is `"mustache"`.

     path: